-section 6 Electrical Connections
+Section 6 Electrical Connections

-6.1 - Generator Connections
+6.1 GENERATOR CONNECTIONS

 NOTE: Control wiring may be already wired on pre-wired generators.
-If so, tighten the 5' whip conduit inside of the enclosure.
 If not, wiring must be in accordance with local jurisdiction and codes.

 - 1. Remove the appropriate Main AC/Control Wiring Knock-out Plug from the back of the generator. - 2.
 Install the conduit and Main AC and Control Wires between the generator and the transfer switch.
 See Figure 2.6 for knockout locations (verify specific transfer switch wiring/connections per model).